cli99/academic-kickstart/content/project/mlmodelscope.md

 ---
 title: MLModelScope
-summary: An open-source, framework and hardware agnostic, extensible and customizable platform for evaluating and profiling ML models across datasets/frameworks/systems, at scale and across stack.
+summary: An open-source, framework and hardware agnostic, extensible and customizable, distributed platform design for evaluating and profiling ML models across datasets/frameworks/systems.
 tags:
   - Deep Learning
   - GPU
   - Benchmarking
   - Tools

-date: "2019-06-10T00:00:00Z"
+date: '2019-06-10T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link:

 image:
   caption: /img/carml.png
   focal_point:
 ---

 The current Deep Learning (DL) landscape is fast-paced and is rife with non-uniform models, hardware/software (HW/SW) stacks, but lacks a DL benchmarking platform to facilitate evaluation and comparison of DL innovations, be it models, frameworks, libraries, or hardware.
 Due to the lack of a benchmarking platform, the current practice of evaluating the benefits of proposed DL innovations is both arduous and error-prone — stifling the adoption of the innovations.